javascript-tutorial/zh.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

 ![](garbage-collection-2.svg)

-Then we follow their references are mark referenced objects:
+Then we follow their references and mark referenced objects:

 ![](garbage-collection-3.svg)